Looking for last minute Elf on the Shelf ideas? You’re in the right place!

 Easy Elf on the Shelf Message

-To create this easy last-minute Elf on the Shelf message, you only need a box of cereal!
+To create this easy last-minute Elf on the Shelf message, use Cheerios against a marbled countertop!

-You can write any message you’d like your kids to receive!
+You can write any message you’d like your kids to receive.
+It’s a great way for your elf to announce his arrival or say goodbye on Christmas Eve!

 It’s game time